ONETS: Online Network Slice Broker From Theory to Practice: Introduction

-The objective of our \emph{ONETS} solution is to design an efficient online network slice broker that by analyzing past network slicing information maximizes the network slice resources multiplexing gains.
-In particular, we provide ($i$) a novel decisional model addressing the ``exploration vs exploitation'' dilemma, dubbed as Budgeted Lock-up Multi Armed Problem (BLMAB), ($ii$) a detailed analysis of such a class of problems, including specific exploitable features to design a feasible efficient solution maximizing multiplexing gains, ($iii$) multiple variants of the proposed solution accounting for complexity and optimality properties along with performance upper bounds; ($iv$) an exhaustive simulation campaign with synthetic traces to get an indication of the expected benefits in large-scale scenarios and ($v$) a proof-of-concept implementation using commercial hardware to prove the feasibility of our solution considering three network slices: enhanced Mobile BroadBand (eMBB) for Guaranteed Bit Rate (GBR), eMBB for Best Effort, and Public Safety.
+The objective of our \emph{ONETS} solution is to design an efficient online network slice broker that by analyzing past network slicing information maximizes future revenues deriving from the satisfaction of network slice requests, while exploiting multiplexing gains coming from the overbooking of resources and increasing the overall system utilization.
+In particular, we provide ($i$) a novel decisional model addressing the ``exploration vs exploitation'' dilemma, dubbed as Budgeted Lock-up Multi Armed Problem (BLMAB), ($ii$) a detailed analysis of such a class of problems, including specific exploitable features to design a feasible efficient solution maximizing multiplexing gains, ($iii$) multiple variants of the proposed solution accounting for complexity and optimality properties along with performance upper bounds, ($iv$) an exhaustive simulation campaign with synthetic traces to get an indication of the expected benefits in large-scale scenarios and ($v$) a proof-of-concept implementation using commercial hardware to prove the feasibility of our solution considering three network slices: enhanced Mobile BroadBand (eMBB) for Guaranteed Bit Rate (GBR), eMBB for Best Effort (BE), and Public Safety.

+The remaining of the paper is organized as follows.
+Section~\ref{s:framework} shows the architectural requirements of our solution.
+Section~\ref{s:related} lists the state-of-the-art solutions.
+Section~\ref{s:design} presents the class of decisional problems by deriving tight bounds and insightful properties.
+Section~\ref{s:online} proposes different online algorithms trading-off between complexity and sub-optimality.
+Section~\ref{s:validation} shows experimental results to prove our findings with synthetic network scenarios.
+Section~\ref{s:implement} presents our proof-of-concept built on top of commercial equipment and corresponding results.
+Finally, Section~\ref{s:concl} provides our conclusions.